Light & Sound Year 5 & 6

 Shadows change depending on how close the light source is to the object.
 If the object is close to the light source you will get a big shadow.
 If the object is far away from the source you will get a smaller shadow.

 Shadows also change depending on the time of day.
 In the mornings and evenings, the sun is low and creates long shadows.
 In the middle of the day, the sun is high in the sky and creates shorter shadows.
 No matter where the light source is, the shape of the shadow will always be the same.
 It is just smaller, longer, shorter or bigger.

 Testing shadows - On a sunny day take some objects outside and lay them on a patio.
 With some chalk draw round the shadows they create at different times of the day.
 Notice how they are different?

 Light is made up of many different colours.
 When the sun shines through water, the water splits the light into all the colours of a rainbow.
 So if it is raining and the sun is out, you will see a rainbow.
 Stand with your back to the sun and you will see the rainbow in the sky.
 The sunlight is shining through the raindrops and splitting it up into all the colours and projecting it onto the sky.

 When we see a double rainbow the light is being split twice through the raindrops.
 Next time you see a double rainbow take a look.
 The second rainbow is always fainter and the colours are reversed.
 This is all caused by the refection of the light through the raindrops.

 Shine a torch through a glass of water in a dark room.
 Twist the glass a little until you see a rainbow on the table or on the wall.

-This works best on a sunny day.
+This next experiment works best on a sunny day.
 Take the glass of water outside in the sunshine.
-Hold the glass over a piece of white paper until you see the rainbow.
+Hold the glass over a piece of white paper and move it slowly until you see a rainbow.